-We found hundreds of reviews complaining of Herbalife’s taste.
-Most couldn’t make it past the first shake.
+We found hundreds of Herbalife reviews complaining of taste.
+A few couldn’t make it past the first shake.
 “French Vanilla…not even close.
 This product tastes like chalk…Nothing makes it taste good,” offers up one dieter.

 The flavor was not a problem for all users.
-One said, “Taste pretty good.”
+One person who liked the shakes said, “Taste pretty good.”

 One more claimed, “I love the flavor, I love the taste.”

-Based on our research, if a just one part of a diet program causes problems, like bad taste, the chance for long-term success diminishes.
-If Herbalife is as bad as dieters claim, this could be an issue.
+Based on our research, if just one part of a diet program causes problems, like bad taste, the chance for long-term success diminishes.
+If Herbalife products are as bad as dieters claim, this could be an issue.

 The Science – “Clinically Proven?”

-So, what is the final verdict on Herbalife?
+So, what is the final verdict on Herbalife shakes and products?
 We like that the company has been around for more than 30 years and has a strong BBB rating.
 It’s problematic that there’s no research used to connect the supplements to weight-loss.
-What also concerns us is the high price and poor taste reported by customers.
+What also concerns us is the high price and poor taste reported by some customers.

 If it’s time to shed off the weight, why not try out a supplement delivering a great price, clinically-supported ingredients and good customer reviews?

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The four-ingredient proprietary blend is clinically shown to spark metabolism, help boost fat loss and break through weight-loss plateaus.
 No negative side effects are mentioned by dieters and reviews show fantastic results.